zilongzheng/STGConvNet/README.md

 Our current code has been tested on Ubuntu 14.04.
 Currently this repository only contains `fire_pot` in `trainingVideo` for the testing purpose.
 Other training videos can be downloaded [here](http://www.stat.ucla.edu/~jxie/STGConvNet/STGConvNet.html).

-We contains three different descriptor network in our `model.py`.
+We include three different descriptor networks in our `model.py`.

 | model      | description |
 |------------| ----------------------------------------------------|